CV examples

 Voice Actor CV personal profile example

-Dedicated Voice Actor with over five years of experience in the film and audiobook industry.
-Expert at collaborating with cross-functional teams to create high-quality media content that resonates with diverse audiences.
-Adept at bringing characters to life through powerful voice-over work.
+Dedicated Voice Actor with over seven years of experience in the film and audiobook industry.
+Expert at collaborating with cross-functional teams to create high-quality media content.
+Adept at bringing diverse characters to life through powerful voice-over work.
+Achievements include being the voice talent for award-winning audiobooks and collaborating on a critically acclaimed animated film.

 Background Actor CV personal profile example

-Highly adaptable and reliable Background Actor with a keen eye for detail and a strong ability to bring scenes to life.
+Highly adaptable and reliable Background Actor with 5 years of experience.
+Have a keen eye for detail and a strong ability to bring scenes to life.
 Demonstrates excellent understanding of character development and can adapt to various roles and environments.
 Skilled at following directions and maintaining consistency throughout multiple takes.

 We recommend including soft skills in your personal profile and making a separate section for technical and hard skills.